Overview of abortion: An

 About 26 weeks gestation -- the point when higher functions of the the

 fetus' brain are first activated.
-This is when the fetus first becomes a sentient
+This is when the fetus first becomes sentient

-being and is able to sense its surroundings, or
+and is able to sense her or his surroundings.

-At 20 weeks gestation when may pro-lifers believe that the fetus can feel pain.
+- At 20 weeks gestation when many pro-lifers believe that a fetus can feel pain.

 At quickening, when the woman first feels the fetus move.
 This occurs as early as about 13 weeks gestation.

 It begins to look human, or